lyngon/redgrease/docs/source/intro.rst

 ... all written in Python and running distributed ON your Redis nodes.

-The Gear functions may include and use third party dependecies like for example ``numpy``, ``requests``, ``gensim`` or pretty much any other Python package distribution you may need for your use-case.
+The Gear functions may include and use third party dependencies like for example ``numpy``, ``requests``, ``gensim`` or pretty much any other Python package distribution you may need for your use-case.

 If you are already familiar with Redis and RedisGears, then you can jump directly to the :ref:`intro_redgrease` overview or the :ref:`quickstart`, otherwise you can read on to get up to speed on these technologies.